Beneficial Ownership Information Reporting FAQs

 Need to update information?

-A report must be updated when there is “any change with respect to required information previously submitted to FinCEN concerning a reporting company or its beneficial owners.”
+A report must be updated when there is “any change to required information previously submitted to FinCEN concerning a reporting company or its beneficial owners.”
 Reporting companies will have 30 days to report changes to the information in their previously filed reports.
 FinCEN has simplified this process by no longer requiring company applicant information to be updated.

 What if a reporting company later becomes exempt?